Woza Moya Ongcwele Chapter One: Woman at the Lake

 The raindrops touch lightly on Hiram’s flesh.
 The rain-smell fills his nostrils and sends sweet chills running through him.

 Dad will understand.
 After all, he is the bishop.
 Hiram needs to ponder the news that he received the day before.
 His stake president (similar to a Catholic archbishop) asked him to submit his mission papers early.
 He could not help but think of Hib, or Elder Smarts.
 Now he has to make the same choice.
 He chuckles inside himself wondering if their family is marked to serve missions early.
-He is 16 turning 17 next month, and had graduated from high school.
-In 12 months’ time he had completely changed his life around spiritually and emotionally with only Elder Smarts or Hib knowing.
+He is 16 turning 17 next month and has graduated from high school.
+In 12 months’ time, he has completely changed his life around spiritually and emotionally with only Elder Smarts or Hib knowing.
 He has always attended his duty, but now, he does so with purpose and devotion.

 Hiram rushes over bursting through the branches of the low-lying trees.
 He runs to the edge of the pond near his thinking spot to see if he can see what he thought he saw.
-Glancing down at his feet to discover they scratched from his hasty trump through the trees and scattered branches and stones on the ground.
-Alarm ripples through him as he scans the pond again to notices a person face down floating towards its middle and dives in for rescue.
+Glancing down at his feet to discover them scratched from his hasty trump through the trees and scattered branches and stones on the ground.
+Alarm ripples through him as he scans the pond again to notice a person face down floating towards the center and dives in for the rescue.

-Hiram swims to aid the person by flipping, grabbing, and swimming the person to shore for resuscitate surprised to find the person to be a young woman about his age.
-She has on a hooded windbreaker; the sleeves appear to have been torn.
+Hiram swims to aid the person by flipping, grabbing, and swimming the person to shore for resuscitation--surprised to find the person to be a young woman looking about his age.
+She has on a hooded windbreaker; the sleeves appear torn.
 The young lady is pale and sickly, but undeniably beautiful.
-This revelation causes him to hesitates a second before doing mouth-to-mouth.
-Water springs out of the young woman’s mouth, and she coughs uncontrollably and shivers.
-Hiram responds quickly embraces her to keep her body warm.
+This revelation causes him to hesitate a second before doing mouth-to-mouth.
+Water springs out of the young woman’s lips, and she coughs uncontrollably shivering.
+Hiram embraces her to keep her body warm.

 Church, he decides.
 Church is where he will take her to have an ambulance called.
 Fearing that Bishop Smarts would try to call him, he left his phone at the ward building.
-He stands and cradles the young woman walking away from the pond and to the road where he left his shoes, wincing as he puts his scratched feet in the slide-on shoes and wonders how he will make it to the church carrying the young woman who was already getting heavy.
+He stands and cradles the young woman walking away from the pond and to the road where he left his shoes, wincing as he puts his scratched feet in the slide-on Dockers wondering how he will make it to the church carrying the young woman who was already getting heavy.

 “Come on, wake up,” Hiram said jiggling her a bit.
 He could see the church building as he approached the cemetery.
 She opens her eyes and again looks at Hiram as if she is dreaming.